Build a Glossary

 Arrive informed Before visiting any collection, find out in advance what is or isn't provided or if an appointment is required.

 For example: The Ottawa Resource Collection (OTTR) is located in room 581 of the MacOdrum Library.
 It is a collection within Archives and Special Collections (ASC).
-You'll find consultation tables; an in-house scanner but bring a USB; there is NO photocopier but taking pictures by phone is acceptable ensuring copyright restrictions are maintained; a Library desktop catalogue only is available- so a personal laptop may be helpful; archival gloves are provided if needed; staff can offer help during office hours or email for an appointment ; after hours when doors are locked, clients may ask for entry to the Ottawa Resource Collection (OTTR) at the Main Floor Services Desk.
+You'll find consultation tables; NO photocopier (so take pictures ensuring copyright is observed); a personal laptop may be helpful; archival gloves are provided if needed; staff can offer help during office hours or email for an appointment ; after hours when doors are locked, clients may ask for entry to the Ottawa Resource Collection (OTTR) at the Main Floor Services Desk.
 Sorry there is no overnight access after 11:30pm, when the Library is open 24 hours.

 Search Carleton Library's OMNI using the customized glossary of terms you've created.
 Using this glossary will significantly increase your success.
 Items in electronic format are identified in the record.